On this page

 What Do the Charts Say?

-• Turkish Inflation Reports: If inflation stays high or moves higher, the lira could weaken more.
+• Turkish inflation reports: If inflation stays high or increases, it could weaken the Turkish lira further.

 Risks Ahead